rehierl/abstract-properties/13-3-traversal-level-order/1-0-level-order.md

 As pointed out above, the (default) level-order trace is **order preserving** since it is effectively a sequence of concatenated child orders.
-However, and since the child order of a node will be appended to the end of the node's sequence of subsequent siblings, the order in which the level-order rule is applied, is relevant.
+However, and since the child order of a node will be appended to the end of the node's current sequence of subsequent siblings, the order in which the level-order rule is applied, is relevant.
 That is because different orders of execution result in different sequences of child orders and, because of that, in distinct level-order traces.
 Consequently, a default order of execution must be defined.

-Note that the child orders on a node level may be ordered in random order without producing a conflict with tree's tree's node order and even without producing a conflict with the tree's child order.
+Note that the child orders on a node level may be ordered in random order without producing a conflict with tree's node order and even without producing a conflict with the tree's child order.
 After all, the child orders will be appended as whole units.
-(Based on that, the level-order trace of a tree may be described as **a sequence of child orders**).
+Becuase of that, the level-order trace of a tree can be described as **a sequence of child orders**.

 Note that this seems to suggest that the level-order rule is **incomplete** to some extent.
 That is, the rule does by itself not turn all the nodes of an ordered doctree into comparable nodes.
 After all, incomparable nodes can be ordered arbitrarily without contradiction.

-TODO - An open issue - What exactly does the level-order rule not cover?
-The question is which means a doctree does provide that can be used for a more generic definition of the order of execution?
+**An open issue** - What exactly does the level-order rule not cover?
+The question is therefore which means a doctree does provide that can be used for a more generic definition of the order of execution?

 **The default order of execution** is as follows:

-The level-order rule must be first applied to the tree's root, which will append the root's child order as the next child order to be processed.
-After that, the level-order rule must be applied to the child nodes of the tree's root in the order as specified by the root's child order.
-Because of that, a tree's child order can be said to carry over to the order of child orders in the level-order trace.
+The level-order rule must first be applied to the tree's root, which will append the root's child order as the next child order to be processed.
+After that, the level-order rule must be applied to the next child order, the first of which consists of the child nodes of the tree's root, in the order as specified by the corresponding child order.

 Note that, defined as such, the order of execution can be described as being defined **in order of appearance of the nodes in each child order**.
-Because of that, the default order of execution builds upon the total order of each child order.
+Because of that, the default order of execution builds upon the total order of each child order which is why a tree's child order can be said to carry over to the order of child orders in its level-order trace.

-Note that, because of this default order of esecution, the level-order rule **can not be applied concurrently**.
-The question is, if there could be an order of exectuion which whould allow concurrency (e.g. by dropping the requirement of a well defined order of child orders).
+Note that, due to this default order of execution, the level-order rule **can not be applied concurrently**.
+The question is therefore, if there could be an order of exectuion which whould allow concurrency (e.g. by dropping the requirement of a well defined order of child orders).